Aaryan-Nandan/Car-Rental-System/README.md

-# 🚗 Car Rental System
+# 🚗 CarRental

-A Full Stack Car Rental System developed using **Spring Boot**, **React.js**, and **MySQL**.
+A Full Stack CarRental developed using **Spring Boot**, **React.js**, and **MySQL**.
 The application allows customers to browse available cars, book vehicles online, and enables administrators to manage cars and bookings.

 ---